lyft/cartography/docs/writing-intel-modules.md

         [schema docs](https://github.com/lyft/cartography/blob/8d60311a10156cd8aa16de7e1fe3e109cc3eca0f/docs/schema/gcp.md#gcpvpc).
         For an AWS node, it would make sense to set `id` to an ARN.

-        If possible, we should always use API-provided fields for IDs and not create derived IDs based on multiple fields.
+        If possible, we should use API-provided fields for IDs and not create derived IDs based on multiple fields.
         In some cases though this is unavoidable - see [GCPNetworkTag](https://github.com/lyft/cartography/blob/8d60311a10156cd8aa16de7e1fe3e109cc3eca0f/docs/schema/gcp.md#gcpnetworktag).

         When setting an `id`, ensure that you also include the field name that it came from.
-For example, since we've decided to use `partial_uri`s as GCPVpc `id`,  we should include both `partial_uri` _and_ `id`.
+For example, since we've decided to use `partial_uri`s as GCPVpc `id`,  we should include both `partial_uri` _and_ `id` on the node.
         This way, a user can tell what fields were used to derive the `id`.
 This is accomplished [here](https://github.com/lyft/cartography/blob/8d60311a10156cd8aa16de7e1fe3e109cc3eca0f/cartography/intel/gcp/compute.py#L455-L457).

     - `lastupdated` - See the special section below on how to set this.
     - `firstseen` - See the special section below on how to set this.